Hamilton Bohannon: Life and career

 In 1976, Bohannon signed with Mercury Records and two years later had one of his biggest successes with "Let’s Start the Dance", which reached No. 9 on the R&B chart and No. 7 on the disco chart.
 "Let's Start the Dance" featured singer Carolyn Crawford, whose subsequent albums Bohannon went on to produce.
-In 1981, a new mix of "Let's Start the Dance" was successful on the dance chart.
+In 1981, he released a new mix of "Let's Start the Dance" called "Let's Start II Dance (Rap Version)", featuring rap by Dr. Perri Johnson, a legendary Philadelphia R&B DJ.
+It was successful, peaking at #41 on the R&B charts and #49 on the UK Singles chart.
 In 1980, he established Phase II Records, and continued to have minor hits on the R&B chart for the next three years, using new vocalists Liz Lands and Altrinna Grayson.
 He signed with MCA Records in 1984 and released several more albums.
 His last album, It's Time to Jam, was issued on the South Bound label in 1990.

 Much of his music has been widely sampled, most notably on Chicago DJ/producer Paul Johnson's 1999 hit "Get Get Down" which heavily sampled Bohannon's "Me and the Gang".
 Other musicians who have used samples of his music include Jay Z, Digable Planets, and Snoop Dogg.
 His name was also repeatedly invoked in the Tom Tom Club song "Genius of Love".
 His composition "Ooh!" was included on Mary J. Blige's album Love & Life in 2003.

 In later years Bohannon produced a new singer, Governor, on Atlantic Records, as well as working on material with his son, Hamilton Bohannon II, and publishing an audiobook memoir of his early years in the music business, Bohannon Speaks from the Beginning.

 Bohannon was a devout Christian and dedicated his album Dance Your Ass Off to "God, my master, savior and Jesus Christ".
 The album also included a disclaimer that "Dance Your Ass Off is not used in the sense of profanity."